pololu/vl53l1x-arduino/README.md

   Constructor.

 * void setBus(TwoWire * bus)
-  Configures this object to use the specified I²C bus. bus should be a pointer to a TwoWire object; the default bus is Wire, which is typically the first or only I²C bus on an Arduino.
-If your Arduino has more than one I²C bus and you have the VL53L1X connected to the second bus, which is typically called Wire1, you can call sensor.setBus(&Wire1);.
+  Configures this object to use the specified I&sup2;C bus. `bus` should be a pointer to a `TwoWire` object; the default bus is `Wire`, which is typically the first or only I&sup2;C bus on an Arduino.
+If your Arduino has more than one I&sup2;C bus and you have the VL53L0X connected to the second bus, which is typically called `Wire1`, you can call `sensor.setBus(&Wire1);`.

 * TwoWire * getBus()
-  Returns a pointer to the I²C bus this object is using.
+  Returns a pointer to the I&sup2;C bus this object is using.

 * `void setAddress(uint8_t new_addr)`<br>
   Changes the I&sup2;C slave device address of the VL53L1X to the given value (7-bit).